AldoPadilla/twitter-stream-to-cloudbits/README.md

 #### 5) Run the server

 1. Be connected to the interwebz
-1. Launch terminal and go to the directory this repo is at 'cd .. ''
+1. Launch terminal and go to the directory this repo is at `cd .. '`
 1. Run your Node.js server: `$ node index.js`
 1. It should now be listening to Twitter for your select handles